bobaekang/old-bobaekangdotcom/src/blogs/method-chain-must-go-on.md

 df1.pipe(append_dfs, [df2, df3])
 ```

 More generally, any arbitrary operation, or a set of operations, on `pandas.DataFrame` can be made into a function with a meaningful name.
-This allows my method chain to be more expressive and focused on the business logic.
+This allows my method chain to be more expressive and focused on business logic.
 Even turning a number of methods into a single function and using it with `.pipe` can help to achieve better abstraction.

 ## Caveats

-A usual trade-off when adopting a functional style in most commonly used programming languages is one between performance and abstraction.
+A usual trade-off when adopting a functional style for most commonly used programming languages is one between performance and abstraction.

 In the case of `pandas` method chaining, the creation of an intermediate copy at each method call may lead to higher memory use and computation time.
 So if performance is the top priority, we should not shy away from directly manipulating a data frame at hand.

 Then again, we should not sacrifice improved readability and maintainability for a trivial gain in performance.
 So, whenever feasible, we may as well keep that method chain going!